awiradarma/gridgain/README.md

 ```
 java -cp ./target/JberetCluster-project-8.7.9.jar:./target/libs/* startup.ServerNodeCodeStartup
 ```
-- You should be able to quary the table using the web console as well
+- You should be able to query the table using the web console as well
 ![ignite query](ignite_sql_query_web_console.png)

 ### Make changes to the jberet.properties in the batch-runner repo and rerun the sample batch job